AIB - "Guaranteeing the Origin of European Energy"

 To become an AIB member, an issuing body must fill out an application form, commit to comply with the EECS Rules, and be approved by the AIB Board and General Meeting.
 Members pay a fee, can attend all meetings, and access the Members section of the website, but they can't vote.

 Next, to join the EECS Scheme, members must draft a Domain Protocol, obtain insurance, sign a Hub Participant Agreement, and test registry software.
-After thorough AIB review, the member gains Scheme Membership through a decision of all members and connects to the AIB Hub, allowing the import, issuance, and export of EECS GOs.
+After a thorough AIB review, the member gains Scheme Membership through a decision of all members and connects to the AIB Hub, allowing the import, issuance, and export of EECS GOs.

 This second phase can take 6 months to 1-2 years, depending on resources, registry status, and national legislation changes.